 Step5: We can see the post with the embedded Bing map as shown below.

 This above method of adding Bing maps is quick and does not require any registration key from Bing.
-But if we are using maps frequently in our website as in the case of a travel blog then it is better to go with the following method of getting a key from Bing and using this key via a plugin for our maps.
+But if we are using maps frequently on our website as in the case of a travel blog then it is better to go with the following method of getting a key from Bing and using this key via a plugin for our maps.

 Method2: Add Using a Plugin

-Step1: Go to Bing maps portal and sign in using outlook account.
-If we do not have outlook account just sign up for one.
+Step1: Go to the Bing maps portal and sign in using outlook account.
+If we do not have an outlook account just sign up for one.
 It is completely free.
 Once signed in create an account for Bing maps by entering the details as shown below

 Once the account is created go to the accounts section and we will see an option to create a new key.

 Step2: Fill in the required details in the form by providing an application name, key type as basic and application type as a public website.
-Then click the create button and key is generated as shown below.
+Then click the create button and the key is generated as shown below.

 Step4: Once the map marker plugin is installed and activated go to the settings section of the plugin.
-In the settings panel, go to Basemaps section as shown below.
+In the settings panel, go to the Basemaps section as shown below.
 In the base map section, we can see the Bing maps option.

 Step5: In the Bing section there is a textbox to enter Bing maps API key.
 Just copy the key that we have created before in the Bing portal and paste it into this text box.
 Click save changes button at the bottom.

-Step6: Go to default base map for new markers/layers section.
+Step6: Go to the default base map for new markers/layers section.
 Select Bing maps (Road) as the default base map option and save the changes.

 Step7: The last part of the settings is creating a new marker which is basically the map of a location.
-For this go to add new marker option on the plugin settings.
+For this go to add a new marker option on the plugin settings.